LLNL/Sina/python/docs/source/faq.rst

 Which backend should I use?
 ---------------------------

-You'll generally want to use SQLite for smaller, more localized projects and MySQL as you scale up and need concurrent writes (or many tens of thousands/millions of records).
+You'll generally want to use SQLite for smaller, more localized projects and MariaDB as you scale up and need concurrent writes (or many tens of thousands/millions of records).
-Cassandra is a niche choice for large and specific use cases--reach out to us directly if you think it's the backend for you!

 SQLite: